Exponential decay estimates and smoothness of the moduli space of pseudoholomorphic curves: Introduction

 \section{Introduction}

-The theory of Kuranishi structures is introduced by the first and the third named authors in \cite{FOn}, and further amplified by the authors in \cite{fooo:book1}, \cite{fooo:techI}.
+The theory of Kuranishi structures is introduced by the first and the {fourth} named authors in \cite{FOn}, and further amplified by the authors in \cite{fooo:book1}, \cite{fooo:techI}, \cite{fooonewbook}.
 To implement the abstract theory of Kuranishi structure in the study of concrete moduli problem, especially that of the moduli space of pseudoholomorphic curves, one issue is to establish smoothness of the Kuranishi map $\mathfrak s$ and of the coordinate change of the Kuranishi neighborhoods.

 Let us first describe the problem in a bit more detail in the context of bordered stable pseudoholomorphic curves attached to Lagrangian submanifolds.\footnote{We can generalize it to the case of pseudoholomorphic curves attached to totally real submanifolds for given almost complex structure $J$ on $X$.
-We do not discuss it here since we do not know its application.} Note that the boundary in our formulation the neck region is long strip $[-T,T] \times [0,1]$, and the case where the source curve is singular corresponds to the case when $T = \infty$.
-So a part of the coordinate of our Kuranishi neighborhood is naturally parameterized by the (infinite) semi-open interval $(T_0,\infty]$ or a product of several of them.
+We do not discuss it here since we do not know its application.} {Note that an object representing a point near the boundary of our moduli space contains a neck region, which is a long strip $[-T,T] \times [0,1]$, and the boundary point corresponds to the case where the source curve is singular, that is, the case when $T = \infty$.}

 Note $\infty$ is included in $(T_0,\infty]$.
 As a topological space $(T_0,\infty]$ has unambiguous meaning.
 On the other hand there is no obvious choice of its smooth structure as a manifold with boundary.
-Moreover for several maps such as Kuranishi map in the definition of Kuranishi structure, it is not obvious whether it is smooth for the given coordinate of $(T_0,\infty]$ naturally arising from the standard gluing construction.
-This issue has recently been raised and asked to the present authors by several mathematicians \footnote{Among others, Y.B.
-Ruan, C.C.
+Moreover for several relevant maps such as the Kuranishi map in the definition of Kuranishi structure, it is not obvious whether they are smooth for the given coordinate of $(T_0,\infty]$ naturally arising from the standard gluing construction.
+This issue has recently been raised and asked to the present authors by several mathematicians. \footnote{Among others, Y. Ruan, C.C.
 Liu, J. Solomon, I. Smith and H. Hofer asked the question.
-We thank them for asking this question.}.
+We thank them for asking this question.}

 There are several ways to resolve this problem.
 One approach is rather topological which uses the fact that the gluing chart is smooth in the $T$-slice on which the gluing parameter $T$ above is fixed.
 This approach is strong enough to establish all the results of \cite{FOn} for which the method used in \cite{McSa94} was good enough to work out the analytic details along this approach.
 However it is not clear to the authors whether this approach is good enough to establish smoothness of the Kuranishi map or of the coordinate changes at $T=\infty$.
 This point was mentioned by the first and the fourth named authors themselves in \cite[Remark 13.16]{FOn}.
 To prove an existence of the Kuranishi structure that literally satisfies its axioms, we take a gluing method different from the ones employed in \cite{McSa94,FOn}, called the alternating method, in this article.
 (See Remark \ref{rem12} for a discussion about several other differences on the analytic points.)